-A sampling of this year’s events include:
+A sampling of this year’s events included:

 God of Diversity: Henry Beecher Hicks, Jr. on Wednesday, September 22 at 10 a.m. in the Gabhart Chapel: Rev. Hicks led Metropolitan Baptist Church in Washington, D.C. for 37 years, growing it to become a 6,000-member congregation with more than 60 ministries.
 Rev. Hicks is the author of five books and was designated by Ebony Magazine as one of “America’s 15 Greatest African American Preachers.”

 - The Narrative that Kills…and Lives! at 9 a.m. : What role does the entertainment industry play in shaping what we know, see, and believe about ourselves and others?
 Is there a connection between police shootings, what makes us feel safe, and film, media and music?
-CEMB Professor Dr. Cheryl Carr and guests discuss opportunities for new narratives in the entertainment industry.
+CEMB Professor Dr. Cheryl Carr and guests discussed opportunities for new narratives in the entertainment industry.

-- African-American Music and Musicians in Nashville: A Timeline at 10 a.m.: Don Cusic will present a timeline that spans the history of African American music in Nashville.
+- African-American Music and Musicians in Nashville: A Timeline at 10 a.m.: Don Cusic presented a timeline that spans the history of African American music in Nashville.
 Dr. Cusic is the author of more than 30 books, including “James Weldon Johnson: Songwriter” and “The Trails of Henry Flipper: First Black Graduate of West Point.”
 As a record producer he has produced a collection of James Weldon Johnson songs by Melinda Doolittle (co-produced with Mike Curb).
 Cusic has appeared on numerous TV shows and on NPR.
 He is Belmont’s Curb Professor of Music Industry History.